Agile-Labs-Tech/agilelabs-isms-policy/13 Incident mgt/README.md

 ## Receipt And Classification Of Incidents, Weaknesses And Events

-1. All employees, supplier or other third party who is in contact with information and/or systems of Agile Lab must report any system weakness, incident or event which could lead to a possible incident must be reported to Manager or his/her appointed deputy or email to report@agilelab.sg
+1. All employees, supplier or other third party who is in contact with information and/or systems of Agile Labs must report any system weakness, incident or event which could lead to a possible incident must be reported to Manager or his/her appointed deputy or email to report@agilelab.sg
 2. Incidents, weaknesses and events must be reported as soon as possible, by informing the manager to report incidents and create a ticket on [PagerDuty](https://www.pagerduty.com); which may be followed via phone or in person.
 3. Users may report phishing, spam and malicious email by sending to report@agilelab.sg
 4. The person who received the information must classify it in the following way: